JOAKIN628/TART-PARALLEL-RUNNER/README.md

 The Transient Array Radio Telescope (TART) is an open-source radio interferometer used for radio astronomy research.
 It provides software tools for retrieving and processing observational data.

 As part of my final-year project, I developed a parallel execution script that automates the use of these tools.
-The script simplifies the workflow by coordinating data retrieval, processing, and visualization tasks, allowing multiple operations to be managed efficiently from a single interface.
+This project provides an automated workflow for processing and visualizing data from the Transient Array Radio Telescope (TART).
+The pipeline integrates existing TART software tools within an Apptainer container environment and automates the execution of multiple processing steps through a custom Python script.

+The main script, tart_parallel, simplifies the TART data processing workflow by managing data acquisition, processing, image generation, background subtraction, and visualization tasks.
+The pipeline uses the official TART tools packaged in a container (tart-tools.sif) and executes them through Apptainer, ensuring a reproducible and consistent software environment.
 ---

 ## Features